Nikhilpra17/Java_tutorial/Point to ponder.md

 >> right shift by one is same as divided by 2.

 << left shift by one is same as multiply by 2.

+Masking is done to check the number is even or odd.
+If the last bit is 1 = odd and if last bit is 0 = even.